alexey1607/scalyr-community/guides/how-to-set-alerts.md

 If you've found that you're missing important events, look for places to tighten your threshold or perhaps add an additional alert.

-And finally, we hope you've found this reference valuable, enlightening, and perhaps even fun...(ok, ok, we won't push it.)
+And finally, we hope you've found this best practices reference valuable, enlightening, and perhaps even fun...(ok, ok, we won't push it.)

 Good luck and happy alerting!